TheanRuXin/A202SGI-Android-Development-Skills/README.md

 ## Usage
 1. Launch the To-Do List App on your Android device.
+2. Sign Up an account and login to the ToDo list app.
+3. Choose a category or create a new category to add a new task.
+4. Enter category name and give an emoji.
-2. Enter a task title and an optional description.
+5. Enter a task title and set a due date, and tap save.
-3. Tap Add Task to save it.
-4. To edit or delete, tap on the task and choose the appropriate option.
+6. For edit task, swipe a task to the left to edit it.
+7. For delete task, swipe a task to the right to delete it.
+8. Tap All tasks to view all tasks with diffrent categories.
-5. All changes are instantly synced with Firebase Firestore.
+9. All changes are instantly synced with Firebase Firestore.

 ## Technologies Used
 - Backend: Firebase Firestore